Training placements

 International placement

-You must undertake all training within Australia and Australian external territories (ie Ashmore and Cartier Islands, Christmas Island, Cocos [Keeling] Islands, Coral Sea Islands, Australian Antarctic Territory, Territory of Heard Island and McDonald Islands, Norfolk Island).
+You must undertake all training within Australia and Australian external territories (ie Ashmore and Cartier Islands, Christmas Island, Cocos/Keeling Islands, Coral Sea Islands, Australian Antarctic Territory, Territory of Heard Island and McDonald Islands, Norfolk Island).
 We won’t place you in an international placement.

 If you’re an Australian Defence Force registrar training on overseas deployment, you can undertake approved extended skills terms overseas.
-You should contact your training coordinator who can help you seek approval for this to be counted as an approved term.
-Please refer to Accreditation of placements for ADF registrars for ADF accreditation and placement resources.

-Pre-existing personal relationship with practice staff
+Pre-existing personal relationships with training site staff

 A pre-existing personal relationship between a registrar and a member of staff at their training site could create a conflict of interest and lead to poor training, particularly if that person were a supervisor, practice manager or practice owner.